 Last year, DCAC served almost 2,800 children (and their non-offending family members) who were sexually abused, severely physically abused, or who had witnessed a violent crime.
 DCAC provides a warm, child-friendly environment to help children who are referred by law enforcement or CPS.
 Our average client is a 9-10 year-old girl, sexually abused by someone she knows and trusts.

 DCAC houses the Child Abuse Unit of the Dallas Police Department, five units of CPS, and an Assistant District Attorney.
 Having all of these professionals under one roof drives collaboration and communication in the very sensitive cases that DCAC coordinates.
-DCAC also works with, among others, more than 25 other police agencies in Dallas County and Children’s Medical Center.
+DCAC also works with, among others, more than 25 other police agencies in Dallas County and Children’s Health.
 A DCAC forensic interviewer listens to the child’s story and asks non-leading, developmentally-appropriate questions as the child talks about the trauma he/she has experienced.
 Law enforcement and CPS professionals observe the interview from a separate room.This reduces trauma for the child and provides for a much stronger case if the case goes to court.

 Children who are victimized need help to process what they have experienced in order to heal.
 Children who do not receive an intervention after trauma struggle in a variety of ways.
 DCAC has expert child therapists who provide art therapy, play therapy, animal assisted therapy and music therapy.
 Services are free of charge.
 Children who have been victimized and who do not receive some sort of healing therapy are more likely to: